What’s Gorgeous in the Garden in October and November?

 Autumn for many gardeners is the most difficult season.
-The beautifully floriferous garden of summertime is fading, some perennials are starting to yellow and die back and yet the potential for the garden is not yet over for the year.
+The beautifully floriferous garden of summertime is fading, some perennials are starting to yellow and die back, and yet the potential for the garden is not yet over for the year.
 So what is gorgeous in the garden now giving colour and form in October and November?

-Nerines have long-lasting, lily-like flowers which bloom in late autumn in pinks, reds and whites.
-Nerines grow from bulbs and make great cut flowers.
-Most nerines are tender and in Scotland need to be grown in a greenhouse, but Nerine bowdenii can be grown outside in a sunny border and covered with a thick layer of mulch in winter.
+Most nerine plants are tender and in Scotland need to be grown in a greenhouse, but Nerine bowdenii can be grown outside in a sunny border and covered with a thick layer of mulch in winter.

 Alstroemeria